ACERAC: Efficient reinforcement learning in fine time discretization

 To avoid the above pitfalls, we introduce in this paper a~framework in which an~action is both a~function of state and a~stochastic process whose subsequent values are dependent.
 In particular, these subsequent values can be autocorrelated, which makes the resulting actions close to one another.
 A~part of action trajectory can create a~distributed-in-time random experiment that leads to policy improvement.
 An~RL algorithm is also introduced that optimizes a~policy based on the above principles.

-The contribution of this paper may be summarized by the following points: \begin{itemize} \item A framework is introduced here in which a~policy produces actions on the basis of states and values of a~stochastic process.
-This framework is suited for the application of RL to optimization of control in physical systems, e.g. in robots. \item An ACERAC algorithm, based on Actor-Critic structure and experience replay, is introduced that approximately optimizes a~policy in the aforementioned framework. \item An extensive study is described here with four benchmark learning control problems (Ant, Half-Cheetah, Hopper, and Walker2D) at diverse time discretization.
-Performance of the ACERAC algorithm is compared on these problems with state of the art RL methods. \end{itemize}
+The contribution of this paper may be summarized by the following points: \begin{itemize} \item A framework is introduced here in which a~policy produces actions based on the states and values of a~stochastic process.
+This framework is suited for the application of RL to optimization of control in physical systems, e.g., in robots. \item An ACERAC algorithm, based on Actor-Critic structure and experience replay, is introduced that approximately optimizes a~policy in the aforementioned framework. \item An extensive study is described here with four benchmark learning control problems (Ant, Half-Cheetah, Hopper, and Walker2D) at diverse time discretization.
+The performance of the ACERAC algorithm is compared using these problems with state-of-the-art RL methods. \end{itemize}

+This paper extends \cite{2020szulc+2} in several directions.
+We introduce here the notion of adjusted noise which is the input to the noise-value function.
+Also, when manipulating the policy parameter, the value of the noise-value function at the end of the action sequence is taken into account.
+The experimental study of the resulting algorithm is almost entirely new.

 The rest of the paper is organized as follows.
 The problem considered here is formulated in Sec.~\ref{sec:problem}.
 Another section overviews related literature.
 Sec.~\ref{sec:policy} introduces a~policy that produces autocorrelated actions along with tools for its analysis.
 Sec.~\ref{sec:alg} introduces the ACERAC algorithm that approximately optimizes this policy.
 Sec.~\ref{sec:experiments} presents simulations that compare the algorithm presented with state-of-the-art reinforcement learning methods.
 The last section concludes the paper.